Have you ever voluntarily left a job?

 Similar to that of a hotel or gym, the nature of the business might occasionally include upset customers.

-Well-defined company values are the corner-stone of fully operational business.
+Well-defined company values are the cornerstone of a fully operational business.

-Values such as honesty or innovation create an invisible yet vital structure that guides decision making across the company.
+Values such as honesty or innovation create an invisible yet vital structure to guide decision making across the company.

-When organization ensure these values are in place, employees are more likely to feel satisfied with their work environment, especially if their values align with the business's.
+When organizations ensure these values are in place, employees are more likely to feel satisfied with their work environment, especially if their values align with your business's.